Design & Technology

-Pupils will learn how systems work to enhance people’s lives, gain a greater appreciation of the different cultural effects that are present in multi-cultural environment, in addition to developing a greater understanding of how materials, processes, systems and products have evolved as technology has developed.
+Pupils will learn how systems work to enhance people’s lives, gain a greater appreciation of the different cultural effects that are present in a multi-cultural environment, in addition to developing a greater understanding of how materials, processes, systems and products have evolved as technology has developed.

-Pupils in Year 9 will be taught as a ‘foundation year’ where the principles of good design will be reinforced whilst working on a range of activities using a range of materials including Textiles, Graphical media and Resistant Materials.
 Year 10 pupils will focus more on a material specialism, whereas Year 11 will be spent covering a major project that will contribute to the pupils’ final GCSE grade, as well as preparing for the end of year examination.

-Years 9 and 10 are following the revised GCSE specification that can be viewed here.
+The AQA GCSE specification that can be viewed here.

 The breakdown of this course is 50% Non-examined assessment, 50% Examination.

 Food Preparation and Nutrition

 Pupils in years 10-11 have the opportunity to study the new and exciting Food Preparation and Nutrition course, which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.

 At its heart, this qualification focuses on developing students’ practical cookery skills to give them a strong understanding of nutrition.